Aarushi-Sachdeva/Animal_picture_and_sound_memory_game/README.md

 # Memory Game: A trip to the Zoo!

-"A trip to the zoo!" is a Light & Sound Memory game
+"A trip to the zoo!" is a fun and easy educational game I made with a young audience in mind.
+It is a variant of a light and sound memory game.
+There are 6 buttons on the screen.
+With each round of the game, a button is added to a sqeuence,

+This is a fun and easy game educational game I made for kids.
+It is a variant of a light and sound memory game.
+Kids playing this will develop their ability to recognise animals and the sounds they make by playing this game!

 Link to project: (https://glitch.com/edit/#!/a-trip-to-the-zoo)